Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 }
 ```

--   RP item files are no longer used, `minecraft:icon` and all other RP components should be used in the BP item file.
+-   Resource pack item files are no longer used, `minecraft:icon` and all other resource pack components should be used in the Behavior pack item file.

 -   Refer to the Troubleshooting Guide for more information, found [here](#)